etcd-io/etcd/Documentation/etcd-file-system.md

 ### Theory
 Etcd exports a Unix-like file system interface consisting of files and directories, collectively called nodes.
-Each node has various meta-data, including three names of access control lists used to control reading, writing and changing (change ACL names for the node).
+Each node has various meta-data, including three names of the access control lists used to control reading, writing and changing (change ACL names for the node).

 We are storing the ACL names for nodes under a special *ACL* directory.
 Each node has ACL name corresponding to one file within *ACL* dir.